barthezslavik/rotor-field-hypothesis/README.md

 # The Rotor Field Theory: A Geometric Framework for Physics

+> **⚠️ PREPRINT STATUS - NOT PEER REVIEWED**
+>
+> This work has not undergone formal peer review.
+Statistical claims and observational
+> analyses presented here are preliminary and require independent verification by the
+> scientific community.
+Claims of "observational support" should be interpreted as
+> "preliminary consistency checks with existing data" pending rigorous peer review.
+>
+> **Read with appropriate scientific skepticism.**

 A theoretical framework proposing that spacetime, matter, and cosmological phenomena can be described through a fundamental bivector field in geometric (Clifford) algebra.

 ---